avinight/avinight/README.md

 - 👋 Hi, I’m @avinight
 - 👀 I’m interested in you!, jk lmao im interested in ur mom!
 HAHA LOL, no my only interest is YesIStoleTheCookies
 - 🌱 I’m currently learning Math/CS at the University of Toronto
-- 💞️ I’m looking to collaborate with Lawa
+- 💞️ I’m looking to collaborate on stuff
 - 📫 How to reach me: Hold my hand

 <!---